JackLawrenceCRISPR/GuiPad/README.md

 | Right stick | Alt + Right | Go forward |
 | Select button | Ctrl + C | Copy |
 | Start button | Ctrl + V | Paste |

+**Do not hold the right stick down on startup.**
+It's used in a neat hack to automatically detect your controller type.